Research Classes/Enrollment Procedures

 The ability to work independently is an essential skill for all science students.
 The GVSU Chemistry Department offers several courses of independent research to provide you with a variety of laboratory and library research experiences.
 All qualified students are encouraged to participate in independent research before graduation.

-Readings in Chemistry (CHM 399) is designed to allow you to perform independent library research about a specific topic of chemistry research.
-You will select and research the topic in consultation with a chemistry faculty advisor.
-To be eligible for CHM 399, you must be a junior with a GPA of more than 2.5 in chemistry courses, have approval of the Chemistry Department chairperson, and have a Chemistry Department project sponsor.
+Readings in Chemistry (CHM 399) is designed to allow you to perform independent library research about a specific topic of chemistry, biochemistry or chemistry education research.
+You will select and research the topic in consultation with a faculty advisor.
+To be eligible for CHM 399, you must be a junior with a GPA of more than 2.5 in chemistry (CHM) courses, have approval of the Chemistry Department chairperson, and have a Chemistry Department project sponsor.

-Investigation Problems (CHM 499) is designed to allow you to gain experience in laboratory research in chemistry.
-As an independent research student, you will work closely with a faculty advisor in selecting, planning and performing chemistry experiments.
-All chemistry majors who are planning to go to graduate school or get an ACS certified degree are strongly encouraged to participate in an independent senior research project.
-Enrollment in Chemistry 499 is restricted to chemistry majors (sophomore level or higher) with a GPA at least 2.5 in chemistry courses.
+Investigation Problems (CHM 499) is designed to allow you to gain experience in research in chemistry, biochemistry or chemistry education.
+As an independent research student, you will work closely with a faculty advisor in selecting, planning and performing experiments.
+All Chemistry Department majors (CHM, BIC, CHMX) who are planning to CHM 499 is restricted to Chemistry majors (CHM, BIC, CHMX) (sophomore level or higher) with a GPA at least 2.5 in chemistry (CHM) courses.

 Senior Project (CHM 498) is a summative research experience course designed to integrate several semesters of research into a single extensive written manuscript, or a poster presented at a regional or national scientific meeting.
 CHM 498 is only for students who have previously completed CHM 499 research credits with a GVSU professor.